WAHU0508/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. Write a function that adds two integers and returns the result.
 11. Write a function that prints all natural numbers from n to 98, followed by a new line
 12. Write a function that prints the n times table, starting with 0.
+13. Nature made the natural numbers; All else is the work of women.